TrinaNix4/Google_data_analytics_coursera/Readme.md

   1. ask - asked questions to define both the issure to be solved and what would equal a successful resutl
   2. prepare - build a timeline and collect data with employee surveys that were designed to be inclusive
   3. process - clean the data to make sure it is complete, correct, releveant, and free of errors or outliers
-  4. analyze -
+  4. analyze data to find patterns, relationships, and trends
-  5. share - share finding and recommendations with team leaders
+  5. share - share finding and recommendations with team leaders; share data with your audience
-  6. act
+  6. act on hte data and use the analysis results

 # what is the data ecosystem